Cadillac de Ville series: Second generation (1961–1964)

 A minor facelift followed in 1964.
 New up front was a bi-angular grille that formed a V-shape along both its vertical and horizontal planes.
 The main horizontal grille bar was now carried around the body sides.
 Outer grille extension panels again housed the parking and cornering lamps.
 It was the 17th consecutive year for the Cadillac tailfins with a new fine-blade design carrying on the tradition.
+Short-deck models were discontinued.
 Performance improvements including a larger V-8 were the dominant changes for the model run.
 Equipment features were same as in 1963 for the most part.
 Comfort Control, a completely automatic heating and air conditioning system controlled by a dial thermostat on the instrument panel, was introduced as an industry first.
 The engine was bumped to 429 cid, with 340 hp (253.5 kW) available.
 Performance gains from the new engine showed best in the lower range, at 20 to 50 mph traffic driving speeds.
 A new technical feature was the Turbo-Hydramatic transmission, also used in the Eldorado and the Sixty Special.
 A De Ville script above the lower belt molding was continued as an identifier.
 This was the first year for the De Ville convertible.
 De Ville sales reached 110,379 units, accounting for nearly two thirds of all Cadillacs sold.